 Proof of 3 jab vaccinations more than 14 days prior to campus access.

-Negative rapid screening test result or negative PCR test taken not more than 3 days prior to the visit.
+Negative rapid screening test result taken not more than 3 days prior to the visit.

 Temperature will be checked for all individuals upon entry.
 Anyone with a temperature of 37.5 Celsius and above will be denied entry.

 - Security will only allow access to those visitors registered.
 Visitors not registered will not be able to access and need to make an appointment through the section or the department.
 Any unexpected visitor should arrange an appointment.